Cl9s4bl3/setfuel/README.md

 # Configuration

-Notifications use k5_notify as default, but inside of client.lua you can delete lines 7 and 10, and uncomment lines 6 and 9; in server.lua you can delete lines 15 and 19, and uncomment lines 14-18.
+For notifications I used k5_notify, but inside of client.lua you can delete lines 7 and 10, and uncomment lines 6 and 9; in server.lua you can delete lines 15 and 19, and uncomment lines 14-18 to use the default "chat" messages.

 # Author: Cl9s4bl3